matteoboh/mobility_emissions/README.md

 ![mapping emissions](notebooks/beijing_emissions.png)

 ### More examples
-For more detailed examples on how to use the methods of this repository see `example_with_public_data.ipynb` and `example_in_Rome.ipynb` in the `notebooks` folder.
+For more detailed examples on how to use the methods of this repository see `example__taxi_Beijing.ipynb` and `example__taxi_Rome.ipynb` in the `notebooks` folder.

 ### Aknowledgements
 We thank Giuliano Cornacchia, Vasiliki Voukelatou, Massimiliano Luca, and Giovanni Mauro for the useful suggestions.
-Special thanks to Daniele Fadda for the precious support on data visualization.
+Special thanks to Daniele Fadda for the precious support with data visualization.